-4.0 STAKEHOLDERS, MAPS, AND DRAWINGS
+4.0 STAKEHOLDERS AND MAPS

-Pembina conducts regular public involvement efforts to ensure stakeholders are provided with information pertaining to the operations in their area, potential hazards, product characteristics, emergency contact numbers, and the appropriate response actions for them to take in an emergency situation.
+Pembina conducts regular public involvement efforts to ensure stakeholders are provided with information pertaining to the operations in their area, potential hazards, product characteristics, emergency contact numbers, and the appropriate response actions for them to take in an emergency.

-Occupant data (residents/businesses) within the Emergency Planning Zone (EPZ) are each given a unique identifier which corresponds to a land location on the map (refer to the ERP map for unique identifiers).
+Occupant data (residents/businesses) within the Emergency Planning Zone (EPZ) are each given a unique identifier which corresponds to a land location on a numbered map (refer to the area overview map to determine the map number).